khulnasoft/integrations-core/ceph/README.md

 ### Installation

-The Ceph check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Ceph servers.
+The Ceph check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Ceph servers.

 ### Configuration